FredrickChopin/Assembly-Teacher/README.md

 Now, it is finally time to run DOSBox.
 We do it by running the batch file named Assemble_Code.bat.
 DOSBox is run in the background.
 We achieved it by writing the command set sdl_videodriver=dummy beforehand.
-The TASM output is written to a text file named TASM_OUT.txt We open the file to report the errors to the user.
+The TASM output is written to a text file named TASM_OUT.txt We report the errors to the user.
 If there are no errors we go on, else, we give the user a chance to edit the code.

 4) Test the code